theramblingrover/test_insurance/README.md

 Access API on <http://localhost:8000>.

-Try <http://localhost:8000/docs> to learn about endpoints and schemas.
+Visit <http://localhost:8000/docs> to learn about endpoints and schemas.

 ```gendata.py``` generates dates, cargo types and rates.
 Run it and copy output to Postman/Swagger to fill database.